kashine6/Proportional-Sync-Feedback-Sensor-Board/README.md

 **Optional but not needed:**

 If your MMU board's ADC pin does not include a pull-up resistor and you want a perfectly accurate voltage reading.
 You may **move the 0-ohm resistor** on the PSF board to an alternate position to eliminate any offset.

+Boards without ADC pull-ups include TZB, WGB, AFC-Lite, ERB, EASY-BRD, etc.

 <img src="Assets/6.png" width="70%"/>